dirigible-io/dirigible-io.github.io/help/service_logging.md

 > http //<host>:<port>/dirigible/ *logging?log=ljs_trace.log*

-The user interface in the IDE for accessing the logs is [Log Viewer|log_viewer.wiki].
+The user interface in the IDE for accessing the logs is [Log Viewer](log_viewer.html).